roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10_Junior_Year/81.17_2_Social_Ethics/unit 2/Major Unit 2 Assessment.md

 ACTION
 Reflect on how your own beliefs and actions align with or challenge the principles of Catholic social teaching in relation to this marginalized identity.

+## Social Analysis of Children of Undocumented Immigrants

+**Stereotypes:**

+* **Criminals:**  Undocumented immigrants are often stereotyped as criminals, which can be projected onto their children.
+This stereotype fuels the misconception that children of undocumented immigrants are more likely to be delinquent or pose a threat to society.
+* **Dependence on Public Resources:**  A stereotype exists that undocumented immigrants are a drain on public resources.
+This can lead to the assumption that their children are more likely to rely on welfare programs, creating prejudice against them.

+**Prejudice/Bias:**

+* **Negative Attitudes Towards Immigration:**  Negative attitudes towards immigration in general can translate into prejudice against children of undocumented immigrants.
+They may be seen as "taking opportunities" away from native-born children, even if they are U.S. citizens themselves.
+* **Implicit Bias in Child Welfare System:**  Studies suggest implicit bias within the child welfare system, where workers may be more likely to view single-parent households led by non-citizens with suspicion, leading to unnecessary removal of children. ([SOURCE implicit bias in child welfare ON National Conference of State Legislatures ncsl.org])

+**Discrimination:**

+* **Limited Access to Resources:** Due to their immigration status, children of undocumented immigrants may face difficulties accessing essential services like healthcare or education.
+Fear of deportation can prevent families from seeking help, further marginalizing them.  ([SOURCE children of undocumented immigrants and healthcare access ON American Immigration Council americanimmigrationcouncil.org])
+* **Educational Barriers:**  Undocumented students may face discrimination in schools, experiencing language barriers, limited access to college counseling, or fear of deportation impacting their educational opportunities.

+**Systemic Oppression:**

+* **Immigration Enforcement Policies:**  Detention and deportation policies can lead to the separation of families, placing a tremendous burden on children.
+Furthermore, fear of deportation creates a chilling effect, preventing families from accessing essential services and reporting crimes.
+* **Inadequate Legal Protections:**  Many children of undocumented immigrants are U.S. citizens, but lack full legal protections due to their parents' status.
+This can make them vulnerable to exploitation and limit their access to benefits available to other U.S. citizens.

+**Internalized Oppression:**

+* **Feeling of Illegitimacy:**  Children of undocumented immigrants, even if U.S. citizens themselves, may internalize the negative stereotypes surrounding their families' immigration status.
+This can lead to feelings of illegitimacy and not belonging.
+* **Fear and Anxiety:**  The constant fear of deportation and family separation can cause significant anxiety and emotional distress in children.
+This can carry over into academic performance, social interactions, and their overall well-being.

+**Sources:**

+* **Class Source 1 (Replace with actual source title):** (Provide a brief description of the content relevant to the analysis)
+* **Class Source 2 (Replace with actual source title):** (Provide a brief description of the content relevant to the analysis)
+* **External Source 1:** "Implicit Bias in Child Welfare" ([https://www.americanbar.org/groups/public_interest/child_law/resources/child_law_practiceonline/january---december-2019/race-and-poverty-bias-in-the-child-welfare-system---strategies-f/](https://www.americanbar.org/groups/public_interest/child_law/resources/child_law_practiceonline/january---december-2019/race-and-poverty-bias-in-the-child-welfare-system---strategies-f/)) - This source explores the presence of implicit bias within the child welfare system, which can disproportionately impact children of undocumented immigrants.
+* **External Source 2:** "Children of Undocumented Immigrants and Healthcare Access" ([SOURCE children of undocumented immigrants and healthcare access ON American Immigration Council americanimmigrationcouncil.org]) - This source discusses the challenges faced by children of undocumented immigrants in accessing healthcare due to their immigration status.